TabMGP: Martingale Posterior with TabPFN: Experiments

+\paragraph{Sensitivity to the rollout length.} TabMGP inherits a single tuning parameter from the martingale posterior framework: the rollout length $N$.
+Ideally, $N$ should be large enough that the resulting credible sets are insensitive to additional forward sampling, although computational constraints can limit this in practice.
+Appendix~\ref{sec:coverage-sensitivity} assesses the sensitivity of these credible sets by varying $N$ in the slower-converging setups.
+The results show that both coverage and credible-set size stabilise once $N$ is sufficiently large.

-\paragraph{Marginal credible intervals.} In addition to the results of joint credible sets presented above, we also report the results of marginal credible intervals in Appendix~\ref{sec:coverage-marginal-ci}.
-We report both the coverage and the Winkler score \citep{winkler72decisiontheoretic}, a widely used scoring rule for assessing univariate interval estimates.
-By this metric, TabMGP tends to perform better for logistic regression, whereas BB performs better for linear regression despite being severely under-covered most of the time.
-Across the 293 regression coefficients considered, TabMGP is preferred 155 times, BB 125 times, Copula 11 times, and Bayes 2 times.
+\paragraph{Marginal credible intervals.} In addition to the results of joint credible sets presented above, we also report marginal credible-interval results in Appendix~\ref{sec:coverage-marginal-ci}.
+These one-dimensional intervals provide an alternative assessment of the coverage that does not rely on the empirical-cutoff ellipsoids used for the joint credible sets.
+We report both the coverage and the median width of the credible intervals.
+The results are broadly consistent with the results from the joint credible sets above.

 \paragraph{Computation time.} The main computational cost of martingale posteriors is forward sampling, which is readily parallelisable.
-Per sample, BB is fastest (near-instantaneous); Copula takes 10--20s; and TabMGP takes about 70s (binary/categorical response) or 200s (continuous response).
-The NUTS algorithm (Bayes) runs in under 60s.
-BB, Copula, and Bayes are implemented in compiled JAX, whereas TabMGP currently runs in uncompiled PyTorch.
-We expect this gap to narrow with further code optimisation.
-All experiments were conducted on an Nvidia L40s.
+Per sample, BB and Asymptotic are the fastest (near-instantaneous); Copula takes 10--20s; and TabMGP takes about 70s (binary/categorical response) or 200s (continuous response).
+However, despite being the most computationally expensive method, TabMGP requires minimal manual intervention compared to the others.
+The No-U-Turn algorithm \citep{hoffman14nouturn} used for Bayes runs in under 60s.
+BB, Copula, Bayes, and Asymptotic are implemented in compiled JAX, whereas TabMGP currently runs in uncompiled PyTorch.
+We expect this gap to narrow with further code optimisation and improvements in the inference speed of tabular foundation models.
+All experiments were conducted on an NVIDIA L40S.